 Contributions and limitations of this research

 In this study, we determined feature-based semantic variables that are important for word production.
 Our findings of effects of semantic variables allowed us to critique theories of spoken word production and to evaluate how they must operate to be able to explain the results.
 Interestingly, we identified semantic variables that had both facilitatory and inhibitory influences on picture naming.
 Thus, theories of word production need mechanisms that can account for both effects.
 While, as detailed in the previous sections, semantic facilitation is implemented in current theories as spreading activation or feedback from lexical to semantic representations, interference can be explained via lexical competition or could be due to long-term adjustments of conceptual to lexical connections.

+Importantly, current theories of word production are underspecified regarding the way semantic variables may affect performance.
+Of the currently available theories of word production, solely Abdel Rahman and Melinger (2009, 2019) explicitly address word-inherent variables and their Swinging Lexical Network Hypothesis comprises the architectural elements (i.e., clearly stated spreading activation and lexical competition) to parsimoniously explain both facilitatory and inhibitory effects of such variables.
+Other theories (e.g., Dell, 1986; Oppenheim et al., 2010) were able to only account for part of our results.
+Crucially, for explaining the findings, the current theories required us to make additional assumptions regarding processing or the encoding of semantic relations that are not explicitly specified in the theories.
+Thus, the theories of word production that exist to date need further modifications and specification to explain effects of semantic variables.